fbpx

 Built-up roofing (BUR)

-• Most often used in commercial and industrial applications, this flat roof system contains layers of waterproof membrane (such as a treated fiberglass basemat), tar and gravel to seal the flat roof surface.
-This flat roof system is still used in some residential applications because of its affordability and fire resistance.
-There are downsides: gravel makes this roof heavy and can clog gutters; the sealing liquid (tar/asphalt) is messy and has a foul odor.
+This flat roof system is most often used in commercial and industrial applications.
+It contains layers of waterproof membrane (such as a treated fiberglass basement), tar, and gravel to seal the flat roof surface.
+However, this system is still used in some residential applications because of its affordability and fire resistance.

 Rubber roofs (EPDM roofs)